aodn/utilities/generic-harvester/README.md

 #### value_mappings

-An array of value mappings
+An array of value mappings.
+Value mappings map netCDF variable values to fields in target tables.

 #### value_mapping